jarrodthacker-saa/iasummit2016-notes/iasummit-notes.md

 - For UX designers, give the reasons and research for your reasons
 - For devs, allow multiple way to test out components

-*Don't design for yourself, but everyone in your org that will use it*
+*Don't design for yourself, but for everyone in your org that will use it*

 ## REMOTELY AGILE?
 EFFECTIVE INTERACTION WITH DISTRIBUTED AGILE TEAMS | Dorinne Hammons, Kelsey-Seybold Clinics
 In order for Agile to grow, it has to be able to adapt to remoteness